10 questions to ask to avoid undermining your product marketing activities

 It would seem as though a product as great as this one is deserves more attention.
 A lot more attention.
 It seems as though if the company had told the world that “the next big thing is already here” or that “Loving it is easy” instead of “the new phone”, it might have been greeted with greater trust and me, the consumer, would have had more confidence in purchasing it.

 As small business owners, you have great products and services that you are bringing to the marketplace.
-Whether the offering is education, an experience, creative services or building something, consumers of your offerings cannot do so if they don’t know you exist, don’t understand what you are offering or have know way of determining if they can trust what you say or not.
+Whether the offering is education, an experience, creative services or building something, consumers of your offerings cannot do so if they don’t know you exist, don’t understand what you are offering or have no way of determining if they can trust what you say or not.
 Since you intend to stay in business – and probably grow the business, evaluating the alignment between your messaging and positioning and your product is essential.

 Here are s a few questions you may wish to use to evaluate your offerings to see if you are undermining them: